filecoin-project/filecoin-docs/content/en/nodes/implementations/venus/index.md

 ## Interact with Venus

-There are several ways you can interact with Venus, the Rust-based implementation of the Filecoin protocol.
 Here are some of the most common ways to interact with Venus:

 ### Venus API

 Venus provides a comprehensive API that allows developers to interact with the Filecoin network programmatically.
 The API includes methods for performing various operations such as storing and retrieving data, mining blocks, and transferring FIL tokens.
 You can use the API to build custom applications or integrate Filecoin functionality into your existing applications.

-### Command-line interfact
+### Command-line interface

 Venus includes a powerful command-line interface that allows developers to interact with the Filecoin network from the terminal.
 You can use the CLI to perform various operations such as creating wallets, sending FIL transactions, and querying the network.
 The CLI is a quick and easy way to interact with the network and is particularly useful for testing and development purposes.